yorkmuseumstrust/digital/docs/projects/README.md

 # Projects

-The **Digital and Data Team** 🦄 are involved in a wide range of projects to develop digital producst and servces at York Museums.
+The **Digital and Data Team** 🦄 are involved in a wide range of projects to develop digital products and services at York Museums Trust.

 ## Current
-Current projects include:
+Current products include:

-## Media Library
+### Media Library
 AI Tagging, asset management

-## Big (BAD 🐺) Archaeological Data
+### Big (BAD 🐺) Archaeological Data
-Autumn 2021 - Autumn 2023

-Long running, discovery, Axiell/YM Collections team
+Making the vast detail of our archaeological collections visible

-## York Art Gallery - Paintings
+### York Art Gallery - Paintings
 Paintings collection imaged